-Schedule: This group meets monthly from 10:00 a.m. to noon on the fourth Tuesday, in the Saddleback Room across from the Mission Viejo Library.
+Schedule: This group meets monthly from 10:00 a.m. to noon on the second Wednesday, in the Bill Price Room in the Mission Viejo Library.

 Attendance: Please attend regularly and advise the group leader if you anticipate being absent.
 Your participation is important, even though you may have chosen to not present a paper.
 Tell the group leader if you need to leave early so we can hear your paper in the first hour.
 Arriving on time is a courtesy to the participants.

 Presentation: The group leader will determine the order of presentation with preference to anyone who did not have an opportunity to read during the last session they attended.

 Participation/Critique/criticism: Feedback is an integral part of this workshop’s process.
 When someone is reading please pay attention.
 Making notes will facilitate your comments.
 Your critique should be phrased positive to strengthen, or clarify — to assist as versus to criticize.
 Everyone is invited to present their reaction and suggestions.
 When YOU are reading the rest of the class will listen.